Explore Identity. Become an Advocate for Positive Social and Environmental Change.

 - want to learn more about basic concepts of social justice

 - are interested in learning how to create positive change in their hall, PLU, the greater Tacoma community and beyond

 Program + Learning Outcomes

-By participating in Diversity, Justice, and Sustainability (DJS) community, residents will:
+By participating in Diversity, Justice, and Sustainability (DJS) community, students will: